 You should always remove uprooted trees to avoid fungal root rots.
-To do this, you might need a few equipment or some weed killer.
+To do this, you might need a few types of equipment or some weed killer.

-One the best ways to remove a stump is physically.
+One of the best ways to remove a stump is physical.
 This is because the stump is removed entirely.
 If the tree is small, you could pull out the stump with a winch.
 You can hire one if you know how to use it carefully.
-It is important to leave an approximately 4 feet high stump for leverage.
+It is important to leave approximately 4 feet high stump for leverage.

 If you are looking for a much cheaper method to remove a tree stump, you could dig around the stump.
 This would expose the roots if you dig deep enough.

 Sometimes the roots might be too deep or large and uncovering them might be cumbersome.
 If that is is the case, you might want to try another method.

 Cutting up the roots is another way to remove a tree stump.
 You could use a root saw and cut them into pieces that you are able to remove from the ground.
 Keep clearing away pieces of the roots as you go.

 You could use an ax but we would not recommend it as you may shatter if it hits a rock.
 An ax could also get stuck between the roots.

 If these methods seem like so much work, you could burn the stump.
 However, before you burn it, you should check if there are restrictions about open fires in your area.
 You could burn it by building a fire on top of the stump.